rdabotelho/scaffolding/scaffolding-maven/README.md

 Enter your choice 1
 ```

 You will be asked for the type of archetype.
-Answer the number 1 (ms-spring-boot):
+Answer the number 2 (ms-spring-boot):

 ```
 Which artifact do you want to use?
+1: mb-flutter
-1: ms-spring-boot
+2: ms-spring-boot
-2: quickstart
+3: quickstart
-Enter your choice 1
+Enter your choice 2
 ```

 You will be asked for the name and the base package of the project.